beauterre/MG-asvg/README.md

 (kind of like using "cover", but with more possibilities)

 ## How to make an ASVG
 Right now it´s just text based..
+- make an SVG,
+- add an attribute "animated"
-Make an SVG, set a group to class "timeline" and groups within that group will be displayed in order.
+- set a group to class "timeline" and groups within that

+groups in the timeline group will be displayed in order.

 For example:

 ```